 Code Geass has its share in the Holy Britannian Empire, but no more so than Suzaku Kururugi who argues that change by "the wrong means" is meaningless.

 Light Yagami of Death Note has the following to say on the subject: "Me?
 Evil?
 I am JUSTICE!
 Those who oppose me—they're the evil ones!"
 Contrast L, who readily admits when he engages in Dirty Business.
 There's also Light/Kira's followers-when Misa is introduced even Light thinks she goes too far when she kills innocent newscasters and police officers for just speaking out against Kira.
 That in itself is in an instance of templar tautology because Light did more or less the same thing when he killed FBI agents but naturally it's only okay when he does it.
 When Misa tries to defend her actions and dares to ask "isn't that what you did?"
 Light sends her a withering Death Glare and seems angrier that she called him on it than the fact that she killed people.
 Then there's Mikami—when Mikami's mother scolds him for fighting with the bullies at school Mikami decides she's an enemy of justice and when his mother and the bullies all die in a car accident he thinks that means that God is looking out for him.
 He takes the Kira mission even further that Light and Misa, killing reformed criminals and lazy people in the name of justice.
+Though when Light sees that in the news he mentions that he WOULD eventually have gone on to kill lazy or useless people, just not quite that soon.

 In Rosario + Vampire, Gin gives a perfect definition of this trope in relation to Kuyou: "Kuyou is the kind of guy who mistakenly believes that, without a doubt, everything he does is for the sake of justice.
 Anyone who goes against him is going against justice and is an evildoer, and he believes that he can do anything for his own sake, because he is justice."